Surrogate modeling with functional nonlinear autoregressive models (F-NARX): Sparse -NARX modeling using principal component analysis and polynomial regression

 and an eigenvalue decomposition is performed to obtain its eigenvalues $\lambda_{ij} \in \mathbb{R}$ and eigenvectors $\vec{v}_{ij} \in \mathbb{R}^{n_i}$:

-The matrix $\vec{\Lambda}_i$ then gathers the $\tilde{n}_i$ eigenvectors corresponding to the largest eigenvalues, in decreasing order of magnitude:
+The matrix $\vec{V}_i$ then gathers the $\tilde{n}_i$ eigenvectors corresponding to the largest eigenvalues, in decreasing order of magnitude:

-In practical applications, $\vec\Lambda_i$ is usually truncated to a much smaller subset, corresponding to the largest $\tilde n_i$ principal components.
+In practical applications, $\vec{V}_i$ is usually truncated to a much smaller subset, corresponding to the largest $\tilde n_i$ principal components.
 Consequently, the transform $\mathcal{K}_i^\text{PCA}$ can be parametrized in terms of the number of principal components $\tilde{n}_{i}$ where $1 \le \tilde{n}_{i} \le n_i$.
 A more intuitive approach to the parameterization is to adopt the \textit{explained variance} $\nu_i$, which corresponds to the fraction of the total variance of the signal that is reconstructed by the chosen truncated set, which can be computed as:

 By projecting each information vector $\vec{\zeta}_i(t)$ onto its corresponding PCA basis, we introduce a natural ranking in the features, as $\vec{v}_{i1}$ explains most of the variance of the $i$-th variable, followed by $\vec{v}_{i2}$, etc. This is different from classical ARX modeling, where such an order does not exist.
 For example, the shortest lags are not necessarily the most important ones, one of the reasons why the selection of lags is a well-known challenge in autoregressive modeling, as discussed in Section~\ref{sec:NARX_limitations}.
 However, it should be noted that while $\vec{v}_{i1}$ explains most of the signal variance, this does not guarantee that it is also the most important mode for predicting the system response, which can also be governed by higher modes instead.
 Nevertheless, the parametrization of the $\mathcal{F}$-NARX model in terms of explained variance instead of discrete time lags can be considered an easier parametrization since a change in $\nu_i$ has more predictable consequences on the model performance compared to including or excluding individual lags.
+A small $\nu_i$ leads to drastic dimensionality reduction.
+This simplifies the subsequent regression task but may discard principal components that are essential for accurate prediction, which can result in underfitting.
+In contrast, a large $\nu_i$ retains most of the signal variance and reduces information loss in the PCA step.
+However, it increases the dimensionality of the regression problem, which raises computational cost and the risk of overfitting to less relevant components.